-In my early twenties, I became aware of the work of Thomas Szasz, R. D. Laing, Rollo May, Carl Jung and Frantz Fanon.
-I was thus influenced to consider and to appreciate my creative gifts and uniqueness, even though the common assumption did not value them.
+In my early twenties, as a student of sociology and psychology, I became aware of the work of Thomas Szasz, R. D. Laing, Rollo May, Carl Jung and Frantz Fanon.
+Through their writings, I was thus influenced to consider and to appreciate my creative gifts and uniqueness.
 There were communities at the time, led by R. D. Laing, Rollo May, and the followers of Carl Jung.